ICP-Hacker-House/Devcon_BKK/README.md

 # How to Submit

+> [!WARNING]
+> The submission deadline for both bounties and tracks is 10th of November 12:30pm.

 ## Bounty Submission

 To submit a bounty for the hackathon - open a NEW [Issue](https://github.com/ICP-Hacker-House/Devcon_BKK/issues/new/choose) on this repository before the deadline.